LibertytechX/Backend-Test-/README.md

 # Welcome!

-Hi! this your determinant test for the position of Django backend developer at **LibertyAssured**.
+Hi! this your determinant test for the position of Django backend developer at **PayBox360**.
 If you have any issues, you can read this docs or also contact Lolu for further clarification.

 ##  Overview